AlgyJr/ios_guides/Troubleshooting-API-calls.md

    <img src="http://imgur.com/yuRmGRC.png">

 4. Go to Settings and navigate to General > About > Certificate Trust Settings, and find the Charles Proxy certificate, and switch it on to enable full trust for it.
+If you forget this step, all SSL connections will likely to fail.

    <img src="http://imgur.com/k62CUwH.png"/>